NUWCDIVNPT/stig-manager/docs/_build/html/_sources/user-guide/user-guide.rst.txt

 Collection Settings Tab
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Settings that affect the behavior of this Collection are available here.
+If you have the proper Grant to a Collection, you can modify settings that affect the behavior of this Collection and its Reviews.

+.. rubric:: Review Fields Settings
+   :class: rubric

-If you have the proper Grant to this Collection, you can set the fields that will be required for Reviews in this Collection.
+If you have the proper Grant to this Collection, you can set the fields that will be required for Reviews to be Submitted in this Collection.

-The default Settings for Reviews in Collections are:
+The default Settings for Review Submission in Collections are:
       - Always display the Detail field.
       - Require text in the Detail field in order to Submit.
       - Display the Comment field for "Findings only".
       - Require text in the Comment field for "Findings only" in order to Submit.

+.. rubric:: Review Status Settings
+   :class: rubric

-You can also control whether you want to allow certain Users to Accept or Reject reviews.
-The Grants levels required to do this can also be selected.
+Review Status Settings control the behavior of the Status fields of a Review.
+Collection Owners or Managers can control whether they  want to allow certain Users to Accept or Reject reviews.
+The Grant levels required to do this can also be selected.

+The default Settings for Review Status are:
+      - Reset Status to "Saved" when Review Result changes (As opposed to ANY Review field change, the other option).
+      - Enable Reviews to be set to either Accepted or Rejected Status

+        * User must have "Manage or Owner" Grants to "Accept or Reject" Reviews (As opposed to just Owners)

 .. thumbnail:: /assets/images/collection-manage-review-fields.png
       :width: 50%
       :show_caption: True
       :title: Review Requirements

 -------------------------------